arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

-In fact, there is [an accepted proposal](https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/result.md) to include a similar type in the standard library, but it is a bit weird and is scoped to coroutines only.
+In fact, there is [an accepted proposal](https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/result.md) to include a similar type in the standard library, but it is a bit weird since it is scoped to coroutines.
 Not to worry!
 It is still possible to introduce a project-specific one.
 Even better — create `sealed class` for domain-specific tasks, which might include more than two states.